Nervosys/Botnix/docs/languages-frameworks/haskell.section.md

 * As described above we only build one version of most packages.

-The experience using an older or newer packaged compiler or using different versions may be worse, because builds will not be cached on `cache.botnix.org` or may fail.
+The experience using an older or newer packaged compiler or using different versions may be worse, because builds will not be cached on `cache.nixos.org` or may fail.

-Thus, to get the best experience, make sure that your project can be compiled using the default compiler of nixpkgs and recent versions of its dependencies.
+Thus, to get the best experience, make sure that your project can be compiled using the default compiler of botpkgs and recent versions of its dependencies.

 A result of this setup is, that getting a valid build plan for a given package can sometimes be quite painful, and in fact this is where most of the maintenance work for `haskellPackages` is required.
-Besides that, it is not possible to get the dependencies of a legacy project from nixpkgs or to use a specific stack solver for compiling a project.
+Besides that, it is not possible to get the dependencies of a legacy project from botpkgs or to use a specific stack solver for compiling a project.

-Even though we couldn’t use them directly in nixpkgs, it would be desirable to have tooling to generate working Nix package sets from build plans generated by `cabal-install` or a specific Stackage snapshot via import-from-derivation.
+Even though we couldn’t use them directly in botpkgs, it would be desirable to have tooling to generate working Nix package sets from build plans generated by `cabal-install` or a specific Stackage snapshot via import-from-derivation.
 Sadly we currently don’t have tooling for this.
 For this you might be